Stronger Models are NOT Stronger Teachers for Instruction Tuning: Which Models are the most effective teachers for instruction tuning?

 We observe that the Gemma-2 and Qwen2 families consistently demonstrate superior performance across all base models evaluated.
 Notably, \textbf{Gemma-2-9b-it} and \textbf{Qwen2.5-72B-Instruct} emerge as the two best response generators, as evidenced by their consistently high AP scores.
 In addition, we report the following key findings.

 \begin{findingBox}{1}{ \textbf{[Larger Models' Paradox]} Larger response generators $\centernot\implies$ improved instruction-following capabilities. } \end{findingBox}

-Our evaluation reveals a \emph{counterintuitive finding}: increasing the model size of response generators does not necessarily improve the instruction-following capabilities of base models.
+Our evaluation reveals a \emph{counterintuitive finding}: increasing the model size of response generators does not necessarily improve the instruction-following capabilities of base models within the same model family.
 This finding is universal, evidenced across multiple model families.
 For example, \emph{Gemma-2-9b-it} demonstrates superior performance compared to its larger counterpart, \emph{Gemma-2-27b-it}, in SFT across almost all base models examined.
 Similar observations are made in other model pairs: \emph{Phi-3-Small} outperforms \emph{Phi-3-Medium}, \emph{Llama-3.1-70B-Instruct} surpasses \emph{Llama-3.1-405B-Instruct}, \emph{Qwen2-7B-Instruct} outperforms \emph{Qwen2-72B-Instruct}, and \emph{Qwen2.5-7B-Instruct} exceeds \emph{Qwen2.5-32B-Instruct}.
-We refer to this finding as the \textbf{Larger Models Paradox}: larger language models, despite their superior performance, may not always generate better responses for fine-tuning smaller language models compared to responses generated by medium-sized models.
+We refer to this finding as the \textbf{Larger Models Paradox}: larger language models, despite their superior performance, may not always generate better responses for fine-tuning smaller language models within the same model family compared to responses generated by medium-sized models.

 We believe the key to explain this paradox is the \textbf{compatibility} between the response generators and base models.
 For example, a high-quality textbook (responses from large size response generators) written for college students may be challenging for primary school students (smaller base models).
 We will investigate this paradox in Section \ref{sec: metric} with more detailed statistics and metrics to evaluate the compatibility.